 Once you have logged in, on the main screen under Shortcuts you have the option to: Create Job Posting, View Job Postings, View Applicants.
 To post a job, click on the Create Job Posting link, complete required fields, then click the Submit button.
 Your job will be reviewed by our staff and should be posted within 2-3 business days.
 If you have questions regarding CareerView, please email us.

 Our career fair brings together employers from all areas of public policy, social welfare, and urban planning at the public, private, nonprofit, and government level that have job and internship opportunities.
-The fair is generally held during the last week of January.
+Registration is now closed.

 Host an Information Session

 If you would like to promote your organization, job opportunities, and meet qualified and department specific students, please contact Luskin Career Services.
 You can come in-person or to a Zoom presentation.

 Luskin LinkedIn Group

 Join our Luskin School of Public Affairs LinkedIn Group to connect with students and alumni.

 All current graduate international graduate students are eligible to work in the United States at jobs or internships related to their program.
 When classes are in session, students are eligible to work up to 20 hours a week.
 Between quarters and during the summer, they can work full-time.

 All graduates are eligible to work in the United States for 12 months post-graduation under their F-1 student visa status.
 You DO NOT need to provide sponsorship.

 F-1 Visa Employment

 Most students have an F-1 student visa.